 Koreas agree to hold family reunions from Sept.
 25th-30th at Mt.
 Geumgang

-"We agreed to hold face-to-face reunions from September 25th to the 30th to coincide with Korean Thanksgivings holiday at Mount Geumgang with 1-hundred family members from each Koreas."
+The two Koreas have agreed to hold face-to-face reunions from September 25 to the 30th to coincide with Chuseok, or Korean Thanksgiving holiday.

 The ideal number of participants for the South was about 2-hundred from each side.